-After the bad transaction I googled the business again.
-I left negative reviews on Insider Pages, City Search, Yahoo, Google Pages and Yellow Pages.
-These review sites outranked the business’s own Facebook Page in google.
-The next time someone googles that business they will find my review 5 times before they get any other information about the company.
+After the bad transaction, I googled the business again.
+I left negative reviews on Insider Pages, City Search, Yahoo, Google Pages, and Yellow Pages.
+These review sites outranked the business’s own Facebook Page on Google.
+The next time someone googles that business they will find my review five times before they get any other information about the company.
 This took me about 15 minutes to accomplish.
 I’m probably also going to blog about it on my personal blog and that posting will be worded and tagged appropriately enough to show up easily in a google search.

 Your Social Media Strategy Is Poorly Executed

 As I thought about all the ways I could trash this business for ripping me off, it occurred to me that I often use social media as a tool to fight back at businesses that burn me.
 A few months before another business had upset me.
 They did not respond to emails directed to their customer service department.
 This company does have a Facebook and a Twitter account.
 I posted negatively on their wall and to their credit, they promptly responded with a generic message directing me to contact customer support.

 So as I began the process of getting my money back via the credit card company, I started complaining about it on Twitter.
 In each tweet, I would @ them so they knew I was talking about them.
 I tweeted several times and I was retweeted several times.
 No response.
 All of my followers saw that there was no response.

 I did get responses from people who use the service asking me what the company had done.
 So I told them.
 I continued to mention the company in each tweet so they could monitor the conversation or jump in at any time.
 For a couple of weeks, the manager of their Twitter account ignored a public conversation in an open forum about their poor customer service.
 Because the company refused to interact with me, I interacted with their customers instead.
 Does that sound like it would be good for business?